 Please contact us if you have other video production questions and to schedule your video project.
-You’ll also find additional resources on our media production webpage.
+You’ll also find additional resources on our video production webpage.
 We are here to help you produce videos that inspire your audience to learn more and support your organization.